 Welcome to St Andrew's Church

-We have now decided to close the building for the next two weeks and move church back on-line at 10am on Sundays.
-We also continue to hold a service of Evening Prayer or Compline each Wednesday at 7pm via Zoom.
-You can request a link to these zoom services using the contact form on this website or by contacting the Parish Office.
+We continue to hold a service of Evening Prayer or Compline each Wednesday at 7pm via Zoom.
+You can request a zoom link using the contact form on this website or by contacting the Parish Office.

 Although we cannot yet restart all our usual services, groups and activities, the church community are active in supporting each other and our local community, in prayer, with practical acts of care and service, with spiritual resources and keeping in contact with people by post, phone and online.
 Prayer resources for those in self-isolation are on our Covid-19 page here.